Winter Wonderland in Big Bear

 4) Skip the fancy meals or mom-and-pop places for speed.
 Your time should be focused on exploring the beautiful scenery (unless that isn’t your cup of tea/coffee/whiskey- in that case, the Main Street in town is perfect for you)

-5) Bring snow clothes, or you will end up a cold wet mess.
+5) Bring snow clothes, or you will end up in a cold wet mess.

 6) Buy that sled and let yourself be young again.